-Ringo Lisko’s soft-petaled graphite proposal drawing almost disguises the fiery strength inherent in the bronze forms she’s now casting.
+Ringo Lisko’s soft-petaled graphite proposal drawing barely disguises the fiery strength inherent in the bronze forms she’s now casting.
 Yet, her sculpture — an eight-foot circle of camellias in full bloom — fully embodies those seemingly contradictory characteristics of strength and delicacy.
 In fact, Lisko’s artistic purpose in part is to visually depict the contradictions inherent in forging a flower from metal in order to give the sculpture dynamic tension.

 Lisko’s scale model design — one she created to work out any glitches before beginning the final full-size work — arcs up and over in a crescent, ending just before touching its beginning point below.
 “This point of tension,” Lisko wrote in her proposal, “works to add dynamism and energy to the otherwise steady and graceful piece, [a design] intended to embody the ideas of growth, connection and potential.”